egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * ii.
 How are they used in deep learning?

--> Tensorflow supports tree algorithm - NN connection.
-We can use Gradient Boosted trees or Random Forest as the head of our NN structure.
+-> TensorFlow supports tree algorithm - NN connection.
+We can use Gradient Boosted Trees or Random Forest as the head of our NN structure.

--> Creatively we can build some bagging and boosting structures with multiple NN models (This could be computationally heavy).
+-> Creatively, we can build some bagging and boosting structures with multiple NN models (This could be computationally heavy).

 **9.**

 * i.
 Construct its adjacency matrix.